shawn-mcginty/shawnmcginty-com/src/components/displays/aboutme.md

 #### What Do I Do?
 I write code and solve problems.
 Working almost exclusively with web technologies, but I love interesting problems in any area of the software world.
-Currently a Senior Software Engineer @traclabs where our team provides mission critical software at a global scale.
+Currently a Senior Software Engineer @udacity where our team helps to educate and upskill people all over the world.

 Thank you for taking the time to read my short bio. 😃